p-matt/ml-navigator/README.md

 ### Results

-Once the prediction is complete, ML Navigator provides the following visual representations:
+Once the prediction is complete, ML Navigator provides the following visual representations :

 - **Model Errors**: Displays the errors and performance metrics of the selected model.